-- 6.1.9 A probationary period begins on the first day of work when the worker is selected to fill a permanent position. - 6.2 Performance Evaluation - 6.2.1 The City may, from time to time, develop reasonable guidelines that enable the supervisor to adequately evaluate the worker as to satisfactory job performance.
+- 6.1.9 A probationary period begins on the first day of work when the employee is selected to fill a permanent position. - 6.2 Performance Evaluation - 6.2.1 The City may, from time to time, develop reasonable guidelines that enable the supervisor to adequately evaluate the employee as to satisfactory job performance.
 Job performance reviews shall be conducted pursuant to regularly established and announced policies.
-The guidelines shall be in accordance with the job specifications for the position being reviewed. - 6.2.2 During the term of this MOU, the Union and the City agree to meet and confer over the creation of a pay-for-performance system.Personnel evaluations will be given workers at least annually, but normally no more than twice a year, as scheduled by Management.
-Additional evaluations may be scheduled where there is documented evidence in preceding evaluations of the worker's inability to perform significant duties of the position.
-Management must complete performance evaluations by the date stated on the job performance form.
-After signing the evaluation to acknowledge receipt, the worker will have ten (10) working days in which to write a response.
-Signature of the evaluation will not constitute agreement with its contents.

-Personnel Performance evaluations are not appealable through the grievance procedure but, in the event of disagreement over content, the worker may request a review of the evaluation with the next higher level of Management, in consultation with the Personnel OfficerHuman Resources Director.
-For purposes of this review, the worker may be represented by the Union.
-Decisions regarding evaluation appeal shall be made in writing within ten (10) working days following the meeting.

-6.3 Performance Improvement Plans
+The guidelines shall be in accordance with the job specifications for the position being reviewed. - 6.2.2 During the term of this MOU, the Union and the City agree to meet and confer over the creation of a pay-for-performance system. - 6.2.3 Performance evaluations are not appealable through the grievance procedure but, in the event of disagreement over content, the employee may request a review of the evaluation with the next higher level of Management, in consultation with the Human Resources Director.
+For purposes of this review, the employee may be represented by the Union.
+Decisions regarding evaluation appeal shall be made in writing within ten (10) working days following the meeting. - 6.3 Performance Improvement Plans

-When the performance of a worker falls below the minimum standards established for a position as set forth in the job performance standards (JPS), a performance improvement plan may be developed.
-The worker has the right to have a Union representative present during the development of the performance improvement plan.
+When the performance of an employee falls below the minimum standards established for a position, a performance improvement plan may be developed.
+The employee has the right to have a Union representative present during the development of the performance improvement plan.
 Performance improvement plans must describe in detail the areas of deficiency, and contain a reasonable plan for improvement.